silene/remake/README.md

 that matches it.
 If there is one and its script is nonempty, it uses it to rebuild the target.

-Otherwise, it looks for a generic rule that match the target.
+Otherwise, it looks for a generic rule that matches the target.
 If there are several matching rules, it chooses the one with the shortest pattern (and if there are several ones, the earliest one). <b>remake</b> then looks for specific rules that match each target of the generic rule.
 All the